Genomic Predictors of Recurrent Pregnancy Loss

 The following specific aims are proposed:

-Aim 1: Collect clinically well-characterized samples from trios (product of conception (POC), biological mother, and biological father) with unexplained RPL.
-Specifically, a cohort of 1,000 trios that are rigorously-phenotyped will be recruited, and for which couples' RPL is not attributable to known causes.
-The POC and parental DNA samples will be collected.
-If it is necessary for the purpose of determining the pathogenicity of sequence variants from the trio, collecting DNA samples from other family members after consent will also be considered.
-The study team may also request DNA or POC tissues from a prior pregnancy loss(es) if available.
+• Cohort A will consist of trios (product of conception (POC), biological mother, and biological father) with unexplained RPL.
+Specifically, a cohort of up to 500 rigorously phenotyped trios will be recruited, for which couples' RPL is not attributable to known causes.
+POC tissues and parental DNA samples (blood or saliva) will be collected.
+If necessary for the purpose of determining the pathogenicity of sequence variants identified in the trio, collecting DNA samples from other family members after consent will also be considered.
+The study team may also request DNA or POC tissues from prior pregnancy loss(es) if available.

 Connect with a study center